paulalting/QuadlogSCADA/README.md

 Next install the first of the helper libraries, ncurses development files:

 Ncurses is a toolkit for developing "GUI-like" application software that runs under a terminal emulator and is installed as part of the Debian distribution.
-To use it in QuadlogSCADA, you also need the header files which is supplied by the libncurses5-dev package.
+To use it in QuadlogSCADA, you also need the header file which is supplied by the libncurses5-dev package.

 To install:
 `sudo apt-get install libncurses5-dev`